The Eras Tour: Background

 Taylor Swift's last concert tour, the Reputation Stadium Tour (2018), broke the record for the highest-grossing US tour in history.
 She cancelled a planned concert tour in support of her seventh studio album Lover (2019), due to the outbreak of the COVID-19 pandemic in 2020, and subsequently released three new studio albums: Folklore (2020), Evermore (2020), and Midnights (2022).
 As part of her re-recording project to claim ownership over the masters of her past albums, she released two re-recorded albums, Fearless (Taylor's Version) and Red (Taylor's Version), in 2021.

-During her promotion of Midnights, on November 1, 2022, she announced the Eras Tour, which she described as "a journey through the musical eras of [her] career", on Good Morning America and through her social media accounts.
+During promotion for Midnights, on November 1, 2022, she announced the Eras Tour, which she described as "a journey through the musical eras of [her] career", on Good Morning America and through her social media accounts.
 Messina Touring Group, an Anschutz Entertainment Group (AEG) partner, was the tour's promoter.
 She first announced 27 US shows from March to August 2023, beginning in Glendale, Arizona, and ending in Inglewood, California.
 The opening acts were Paramore, Haim, Phoebe Bridgers, Beabadoobee, Girl in Red, Muna, Gayle, Gracie Abrams, and Owenn, each two of whom shared a tour date.
 Popular demand led Swift to announce eight additional US shows on November 4, and 17 the following week.
 A second US leg was announced on August 4, 2023, with Abrams as the opener.
 Billboard thought that the huge demand contributed to "the most chaos-inducing tour announcement of the decade".